-DAR has recovered 78% of its ridership in its fourth year following the pandemic.
-Q1 2024 shows an 18% decrease in rides compared to Q1 2023.
-While these numbers indicate a plateau, increased population growth with additional senior housing complexes being constructed in the area will most likely contribute to an upward trend in ridership over the coming years.
+Total DAR ridership in 2023 was 234,982, which is 78% of its pre-pandemic levels.
+The First half of 2024 shows a 2% (-1,989) decrease in rides compared to the year prior.
+While these numbers may indicate a plateau, increased population growth with additional senior housing complexes under construction in the area will most likely contribute to an upward trend in ridership over the coming years.
+BFCOG's 2022 Human Service Transportation Plan (HSTP) anticipates the region's 65 and over population will grow from 13% to 89% in the next 20 years.
 On average, general demand rides account for 17% of total DAR ridership, which has remained consistent since 2019.